Internal Documents Reveal COVID-19 Hospitalization Data The Government Keeps Hidden

 For instance, the most recent report obtained by NPR, dated Oct 27, lists cities where hospitals are filling up, including the metro areas of Atlanta, Minneapolis and Baltimore, where in-patient hospital beds are over 80% full.
 It also lists specific hospitals reaching max capacity, including facilities in Tampa, Birmingham and New York that are at over 95% ICU capacity and at risk of running out of intensive care beds.

 In reviewing the analysis obtained by NPR, Panchadsaram says the local and hospital-level data HHS is collecting would be very useful to researchers and health leaders.
-"That stuff isn't easy to find at a national level," he says, "There's no one place [publicly] you can go to get all that data."
+"That stuff isn't easy to find at a national level," he says.
+"There's no one place [publicly] you can go to get all that data."

-Hospitalization data is invaluable in looking ahead to see where and when outbreaks are getting worse, says Dr. Christopher Murray, director of the Institute for Health Metrics and Evaluation at the University of Washington: "Right now, as we head into the fall and winter surge, we're trying to put more emphasis on predicting where systems will be overwhelmed."
+Hospitalization data is invaluable in looking ahead to see where and when outbreaks are getting worse, says Dr. Christopher Murray, director of the Institute for Health Metrics and Evaluation at the University of Washington.
+"Right now, as we head into the fall and winter surge," Murray says, "we're trying to put more emphasis on predicting where systems will be overwhelmed."

 But what's missing for this kind of planning, he says, is "exactly the information" that appears in the internal report.

 NPR has reviewed several of these reports generated in the past month.
-They present trends in hospital utilization, including increases in ventilator usage, along with a growing number of inpatient and ICU beds being occupied by COVID-19 patients.
-The October 27th report showed that all three measures have increased by 14%-16% in the past month.
+They present trends in hospital use, including increases in ventilator usage, along with a growing number of inpatient and ICU beds being occupied by COVID-19 patients.
+The Oct.
+27 report showed that all three measures have increased by 14%-16% in the past month.

-Around 24% of U.S. hospitals are using more than 80% of their ICU capacity, based on reporting from nearly 5,000 "priority facilities," and more hospitals have joined their ranks in recent weeks.
+About 24% of U.S. hospitals are using more than 80% of their ICU capacity, based on reporting from nearly 5,000 "priority facilities," and more hospitals have joined their ranks in recent weeks.

 Researchers say observing these trend lines can help the nation know how to prepare for surge and be ready to intervene before systems become overwhelmed.